PagerDuty/pdagent/README.md

 ### Release Packages

-The build supports uploading to and downloading from your remote repository.
-Remote location types supported are:

-* S3: You will need to:
+The steps here and the project scons targets are written assuming that S3 is used to host the package repository.
+If you use other methods, please modify the relevant steps.

+#### S3 Setup:

 1. Install **s3cmd** from http://s3tools.org/download.

 2. Configure it by running `s3cmd --configure`.

-    3. In your scons commands, use `s3://<your_bucket_name>` or `s3://<your_bucket_name>/<path>` (depending on how you host your repository) as your repository root.
+3. In the S3 related build commands below, remember to replace $S3_BUCKET with `s3://<your_bucket_name>` or `s3://<your_bucket_name>/<path>` depending on how you host your repository.

-To build & upload packages for release, perform the following steps:

-1. Bring up clean VMs. (`vagrant destroy` followed by `vagrant up`)
+#### Release build, test & upload:

-2. Copy the release GPG signing keys so that it is accessible in the VMs.
-You can either copy/link them under the `pdagent` project directory so that the VMs can access them via `/vagrant/...` or you can copy them into the VMs.
+1. Copy the release GPG signing key to the `pdagent` project directory so that the VMs can access it. (via `/vagrant/...`)

-3. Sync the current contents of the packages repo down from S3:
+2. Sync the current contents of the packages repo down from S3:

-        scons sync-from-remote-repo repo-root=s3://bucketname/pdagent
+        scons sync-from-remote-repo repo-root=$S3_BUCKET

+3. Destroy any existing Vagrant VMs using `vagrant destroy` or `scons destroy-virt` so that the build will use clean VMs.

 4. Build the packages:

+    (a) Ubuntu:

         vagrant ssh agent-minimal-ubuntu1204

         sh /vagrant/build-linux/make_deb.sh /path/to/prod/gpg/home /vagrant/target

-        logout
+    Note that the path `/path/to/prod/gpg/home` must be the path in the VM, e.g. `/vagrant/my-release-gpg-home`.

     Enter the GPG key passphrase when prompted.

-    Repeat for *rpm*:
+    (b) CentOS:

         vagrant ssh agent-minimal-centos65

         sh /vagrant/build-linux/make_rpm.sh /path/to/prod/gpg/home /vagrant/target

-        logout
+    Enter the GPG key passphrase when prompted.

 5. Verify that the new packages are on the host machine in the `target` directory.